Vela incident: South Africa

-The Republic of South Africa too had a clandestine nuclear weapons program at the time, and it falls within that geographic location.
-Nevertheless, the country had acceded to the Partial Test Ban Treaty in 1963 Later, concurrent with the end of apartheid, South Africa disclosed most but not all of the information on its nuclear weapons programme.
+The Republic of South Africa also had a clandestine nuclear weapons program at the time, despite having acceded to the Partial Test Ban Treaty in 1963, and is located in the region of the incident.
+Later, concurrent with the end of apartheid, South Africa disclosed most but not all of the information on its nuclear weapons programme.
 According to international inspections and the ensuing International Atomic Energy Agency (IAEA) report, South Africa could not have constructed such a nuclear bomb until November 1979, two months after the "double flash" incident.
 Furthermore, the IAEA reported that all possible South African nuclear bombs had been accounted for.
-A Central Intelligence Agency (CIA) report dated 21 January 1980, that was produced for the United States Arms Control and Disarmament Agency, concluded that:
+A Central Intelligence Agency (CIA) report dated 21 January 1980, produced for the United States Arms Control and Disarmament Agency, concluded that:

-The United Nations Security Council Resolution 418 of 4 November 1977 introduced a mandatory arms embargo against South Africa, which also required all states to refrain from "any co-operation with South Africa in the manufacture and development of nuclear weapons".
+United Nations Security Council Resolution 418, of 4 November 1977, introduced a mandatory arms embargo against South Africa, which also required all states to refrain from "any co-operation with South Africa in the manufacture and development of nuclear weapons".

 Sasha Polakow-Suransky writes that, in 1979, South Africa was not yet advanced enough to test a nuclear device: "By the first week of October, the State Department had realized that South Africa was probably not the guilty party; Israel was a more likely candidate."

 Soviet Union

 In 1979, the Defense Intelligence Agency (DIA) reported that the test might have been a Soviet test done in violation of the 1963 Partial Nuclear Test Ban Treaty (PTBT).
-Twenty years earlier in 1959, the USSR had conducted secret underwater tests in the Pacific in violation of the 1958 bilateral moratorium between the Soviet Union and the U.S. (cf. List of nuclear weapons tests of the Soviet Union) before the 1958 moratorium was unilaterally and officially abrogated by the Soviet Union in 1961.

 India

 India had carried out a nuclear test in 1974 (codenamed Smiling Buddha).
-The possibility that India would test a weapon was considered, since it would be possible for the Indian Navy to operate in those waters so far south.
-This was dismissed as impractical and unnecessary as India had signed and ratified the Limited Test Ban Treaty (LTBT) in 1963, and had complied with it even in its first test, and that India was not hiding its nuclear weapons capability.
+The possibility that India would test a weapon was considered, since it would be possible for the Indian Navy to operate in waters so far south.
+This was dismissed as impractical and unnecessary as India had signed and ratified the Limited Test Ban Treaty (LTBT) in 1963, had complied with it even in its first test, and was not hiding its nuclear weapons capability.